Compton Terrace

 Compton Terrace was a name given to two former outdoor amphitheaters for concerts, located in the Phoenix metropolitan area of Arizona.
 It was named in honor of a local radio personality and music promoter, William Edward Compton.

 History

-Compton Terrace was an amphitheater owned by Jess Nicks, father of Stevie Nicks, in Tempe, Arizona, originally located on the grounds of Legend City from 1979 until its closing in 1983.

-Nicks chose the amphitheater’s name in honor of William Edward "Bill" Compton III, a Valley radio rock 'n' roll icon, considered the father of “free form” radio and programmer of pioneering stations KCAC and KDKB.

-At the peak of his career, in 1977, Compton was killed in an automobile accident.
+Compton Terrace was an amphitheater owned by Jess Nicks, father of musician Stevie Nicks, in Tempe, Arizona, on the grounds of the Legend City amusement park, and opened in 1979.
+Nicks chose the amphitheater's name in honor of the late William Edward Compton, a local disc jockey renown for pioneering free-form radio at stations KCAC and KDKB, who was killed in an automobile accident in 1977.

-A who’s who of rock 'n' roll performed at the Legend City Compton Terrace before the park finally closed in 1983 and relocated to Firebird International Raceway in 1985 that was located in Chandler, Arizona.

-Compton Terrace at Firebird Lake
+The original location closed in 1983 alongside the amusement park, with a final show performed as a farewell to the venue.
+The amphitheater would later re-open in 1985 as Compton Terrace at Firebird Lake in nearby Chandler, next to Firebird International Raceway.
+The venue's capacity was approximately 20,000.
+The first Lollapalooza, then a touring festival, held its inaugural show at Compton Terrace on July 18, 1991.